go-jet/jet/README.md

         * DELETE (WHERE, RETURNING),
         * LOCK (IN, NOWAIT)
  2) Auto-generated Data Model types - Go struct mapped to database type (table or enum)
- 3) Query execution with mapping to arbitrary destination structure - destination structure can be created by combining auto-generated data model types.
+ 3) Query execution with result set mapping to arbitrary destination structure - destination structure can be created by combining auto-generated data model types.

 ## Getting Started